R9acoh/My-basic-web-application/README.md

-# My Basic Web App

-A simple web application that changes background color when a button is clicked.
+# Auto Marker Planning Software

+A web application for planning and distributing marking workload among multiple markers.

+## Features

+- Create marking projects with deadlines
+- Add markers with different expertise areas and daily capacity
+- Distribute papers to markers using different assignment strategies:
+  - Even distribution
+  - Distribution based on marker capacity
+  - Distribution based on expertise (foundation for future enhancement)
+- Visualize the assignment plan with completion estimates

 ## Project Structure

-- `index.html` - Main HTML file
+- `index.html` - Main application structure and UI
-- `styles.css` - CSS styles for the application
+- `styles.css` - Styling for the application
-- `app.js` - JavaScript functionality
+- `app.js` - Application logic and functionality

+## How to Use

+1. Enter your project name and deadline
+2. Add markers with their names, area of expertise, and daily marking capacity
+3. Enter the total number of papers to be marked
+4. Select an assignment strategy
+5. Click "Assign Papers" to generate the assignment plan
+6. View the distribution and time estimates for each marker

+## Future Backend Integration

+This front-end application is designed to be easily integrated with a backend system.
+The JavaScript code already prepares structured data objects that can be sent to a backend API:

+- Project details
+- Marker information
+- Assignment plans

 ## Hosting on GitHub Pages

-Follow these steps to host your web application on GitHub Pages:
+Follow these steps to host your application on GitHub Pages:

 ### 1. Create a GitHub Account